A Simple Guide: Selecting the Right Software for Your Clinical Research Site

 Assistance in implementation

 Don’t underestimate the implementation process.
 Proper implementation guarantees that you maximize the platform’s value.
 Even if the system perfectly meets your requirements, you’ll still need proper planning to implement it at your site.
 A good customer success team helps you overcome staff resistance, unexpected costs, and unforeseen technical difficulties.
-If your site is adopting eSource and eRegulatory for the first time, ask your software vendor if they can provide SOP templates, along with any other relevant FDA guidance documents that may help you prepare for the transition.
+If your site is adopting eSource and eRegulatory for the first time, ask your software vendor if can they provide SOP templates, along with any other relevant FDA guidance documents that may help you prepare for the transition.

 Clear plans for growth

 The technology realm is highly competitive, especially for clinical research.
-But innovation is an ongoing endeavour.
+But innovation is an ongoing endeavor.
 Constant innovation creates better processes, unlocks more productivity, improves performance and delivers better results.
 Ask your final contenders if they maintain a product roadmap for enhancements.
 Try to get a sense as to whether or not they understand the industry and have a focus on anticipating industry needs.

 To stay competitive, sites must gain maximum advantage of rapidly advancing innovations within the industry.
 As you look to implement new technology, you’ll ultimately be choosing between a tool or a comprehensive solution.
 Tools only deliver specific functionality, but a comprehensive solution will deliver a combination of tools to address your needs.
 If you’re looking to streamline your site, seek a solution that aims to solve multiple problems in the same domain.
 Look for one logical software solution, meaning that eSource, eReg, recruitment and financials are all tied in together via one login.
 The goal should be to automate steps that once required manual input, saving you time and money.